-The company expects to file its Form 10-Q for the quarter ended March 31, 2019 with the Securities and Exchange Commission on May 7, 2019.
-3D Systems plans to hold a conference call and simultaneous webcast to discuss these results on Tuesday, May 7, 2019, at 4:30 p.m.
-Eastern Time.
+The company expects to file its Quarterly Report on Form 10-Q for the quarter ended March 31, 2020 with the Securities and Exchange Commission on May 6, 2020.
+3D Systems plans to hold a conference call and simultaneous webcast to discuss these results today, Wednesday, May 6, 2020, which may be accessed as follows:

 A replay of the webcast will be available approximately two hours after the live presentation at www.3dsystems.com/investor.